TDLR Logo

 With more substantive evidence that cloud seeding could invigorate convective clouds—promoting their growth and capacity to produce rainwater—a coordinated, State-funded program began in earnest in the latter half of the 1990s.
 Today, with drought a pending, if not ever-present, threat to the economy and well-being of Texans, rain enhancement projects flourish within large areas of Northwest, West, and South Texas.
-In fact, the seven cloud seeding projects today cover about 31 million acres (or about one-sixth of the land area of the state).
-When a severe drought was a greater threat at the end of the previous century, as many as 51 million acres were included in cloud seeding “target” areas in the state.
+In fact, the five cloud seeding projects today cover about 31 million acres (or about one-sixth of the land area of the state)..

 Texas’ present-day cloud seeding efforts are much more than well-considered responses to drought, however.
 They are also concerted efforts, using the latest technological tools and understanding, to replenish fresh-water supplies in aquifers and reservoirs as well as to help meet the growing needs of agriculture, industry, and municipalities for fresh water.
 Political subdivisions like water conservation districts and county commissions have embraced the technology of rain enhancement as one element of a long-term, water-management strategy designed to ensure a growing population has enough water to meet its future needs.